nibeditans/World-Layoffs-Analysis/README.md

 A SQL Data Cleaning and EDA Project done in MySQL.
 First we have done some Data Cleaning, and then performed some EDA (Exploratory Data Analysis).
 Well, I have added comments and explanations for important queries blocks already.
 So, let's just discuss the steps to have a quick revision.

-You can check out both the articles on this this Project:
+You can check out both the articles on this Project:
 - WLA - Part 1: [DATA CLEANING in Layoff Dataset — Part 1](https://nsdsda.medium.com/data-cleaning-in-layoff-dataset-part-1-f366a6c112c6)
 - WLA - Part 2: [EDA in Layoff Dataset — Part 2](https://nsdsda.medium.com/eda-in-layoff-dataset-part-2-dcc866041ebd)